 - 1. Basic computer literacy: Students should be comfortable using computers and familiar with basic software applications. - 2.
-Comfort with computers.
-Basic understanding of Excel functions and the fundamentals of R. - 3.
-Research methods: Some familiarity with research methods could be beneficial, especially for the research data visualization topic.
+Basic knowledge of Microsoft Excel: Since the course covers data handling in Excel, students should have a basic understanding of how to use this software. - 3.
+Research methods: Some familiarity with research methods could be beneficial, especially for the research data management topic.